Finding lower bounds on the growth and entropy of subshifts over countable groups: Applications

 which holds for $C=11$ and $\beta = 1.9$.
 A more careful analysis implies that there exists such a $\beta$ for all $C\ge11$.
 In fact, we can show the following stronger result. \begin{theorem} Let $G$ be a countable group, $\F\subseteq\A^+_G$ and $\beta$ be a positive real number such that

-Then there exists a strongly aperiodic subshift $X$ avoiding $X_F$ and such that \end{theorem} The condition is similar to the condition given in Theorem \ref{mainth}, the main difference being that we require a strict inequality.
+Then there exists a strongly aperiodic subshift $X$ avoiding $\F$.
+Moreover, if $G$ is amenable, we have a strongly aperiodic subshift $X$ avoiding $\F$ and such that

+\end{theorem} The condition is similar to the condition given in Theorem \ref{mainth}, the main difference being that we require a strict inequality.
 It means that if we remove some small enough quantity to the left-hand side of the inequality, the inequality still holds.

-In particular, if we add $\mathcal{P}$ to the set of forbidden patterns and if $\beta>\sqrt{2}$ we can choose $C$ so that the inequality remains strict and in this case, this theorem is a direct corollary of Theorem \ref{mainth}.
-However, the case $\beta\le\sqrt{2}$ is slightly more complicated, but the proof is essentially the same as for Theorem \ref{mainth} and we provide it in Appendix \ref{proofofthperio}.
+We defined the set $\mathcal{P}$ of patterns in such a way that any configuration that avoids $\mathcal{P}$ is strongly aperiodic.
+So we only need to forbid $\mathcal{F}\cup\mathcal{P}$.
+In particular, if we add $\mathcal{P}$ to the set of forbidden patterns and if $\beta>\sqrt{2}$ we can choose $C$ marge enough such that the inequality remains strict and in this case, this theorem is a direct corollary of Theorem \ref{mainth}.
+The case $\beta\le\sqrt{2}$ is slightly more complicated, but it is a direct consequence of the following lemma. \begin{lemma} Let $\F\subseteq\A^+_G$ and $\beta>1$ be a real number such that